seb-m/common.rs/README.md

 ## Description

 Various common [Rust](http://www.rust-lang.org/) crypto utilities.
-It is intended to be used as a library and included as a dependancy in other projects, for instance [Curve41417.rs](https://github.com/seb-m/curve41417.rs) uses it.
+It is intended to be used as a building block in other projects, [crypto.rs](https://github.com/seb-m/crypto.rs) and [Curve41417.rs](https://github.com/seb-m/curve41417.rs) use it.

 ## License